 The non-executive director's legal position - liability and insurance, due diligence

 Online articles, eBooks, reports and guidance, curated by ICAEW's Special Interest Group for NEDs.

 Guidance from the Office of Fair Trading (OFT) designed to help company directors understand their responsibilities under competition law.
 Produced in June 2011.

 Running a limited company

 Director’s Liabilities: Hiding in the Shadows

-Article from law firm Pitmans, originally published in the Solicitors Journal on 12 November 2013.
-The article provides a useful reminder that the duties and liabilities imposed on directors also apply to de facto directors, highlighting the recent case of Re UKLI Ltd Secretary of State for Business, Innovation and Skills v Chohan and others EWHC 680 Ch.
+Article from law firm Pitmans, noting that the duties and liabilities imposed on directors also apply to de facto directors.
+The article highlights the recent case of Re UKLI Ltd Secretary of State for Business, Innovation and Skills v Chohan and others EWHC 680 Ch.